 So-called "Parmaschinken," or Prosciutto di Parma, is made in Italy and is lightly cured in sea salt for 100 days at cold temperatures, washed, then air dried for a year, losing one-third of its weight in the process.
 Parmaschinken is known for its mild smell and taste.
 Often served as an appetizer in very thin slices wrapped around melon pieces.

-Serrano ham is made like Prosciutto but is usually spicier.
+Serrano ham is made like Prosciutto.

 Bundnerfleisch is a Swiss specialty of cured and air - dried beef (see this NYT article here).